ciscoheat/HaxeContracts/README.md

         return denominator = d;
     }

-    @invariant function invariants() {
+    @invariants function invariants() {
         invariant(denominator != 0, "Denominator cannot be zero");
     }
 }
 ```

-(The calls to `Contract.requires` and `Contract.ensures` are redundant because of the invariant in this simple example, but keeping them to show the syntax.)
+(The calls to `requires` and `ensures` are redundant because of the invariant in this simple example, but keeping them to show the syntax.)

 ## Contract violations